msolomon/argo/spec.md

 # Types

-GraphQL uses two type systems: _GraphQL types_, which may appear in any given GraphQL Schema, and _response types_, which are used when serializing responses.
+GraphQL uses two type systems:

+- _GraphQL types_, which may appear in any given GraphQL Schema
+- _Response types_, which are used when serializing responses

+Argo uses these and introduces:

-Argo introduces a third, called _wire types_, used when \[de]serializing to or from byte streams.
+- _Wire types_, used when \[de]serializing to or from byte streams
-Internally, Argo uses a fourth, called _self-describing types_, primarily used when \[de]serializing errors.
+- _Self-describing types_, primarily used when \[de]serializing errors

 ## GraphQL types